John-Kostick/vzome-sharing/_posts/2022-10-04-Triacon-Stellations-18-22-40.md

   </figcaption>
 </figure>

-The model below shows a compound of five cubes, which is itself a stellation of a triacintahedron, combined with a twelve point stellation, each point having five-fold symmetry.
+The model below shows a compound of five cubes, which is itself a stellation of a triacontahedron, combined with a twelve point stellation.

 <figure style="width: 87%; margin: 5%">